 SCA 115 Introduction to Cultural Anthropology (3 hrs.)
-This course explores human diversity from hunters and gatherers through industrialized societies.
-It examines the implications of various economic, social, political, symbolic, and religious systems for the lives of men and women.
-Counts toward the Tier II, Human Behavior and Social Institutions context.
+This course provides an introduction to the theories and methods used by sociologists to understand society.
+It explores topics ranging from culture to social institutions, including education, the economy, and government.
+It also examines how social identities, such as race, class, and gender affect people's lives and life chances.
+Counts toward the Tier II, Human Behavior and Social

 SCA 230 Specific Cultures and Civilizations (3 hrs.)
 This course will examine a specific culture or culture region.
 We will use historical, artistic, and "native" descriptions as well as ethnographic data to try to penetrate the social institutions and relations of the people.
-The specific culture studied will vary; recent offerings include Native American Cultures; Cultures of the Caribbean; and Cultures of South Asia.
+The specific culture studied will vary; recent offerings include Native American Cultures; Japanese Culture; and Cultures of South Asia.
 Counts as a non-Western course in the Tier II, Cultural Diversity and Global Interdependence context.
 The course is repeatable for credit with change of topic.